Explore human impact on our planet.

 Develop a broad and deep understanding of our dependencies on the natural world, and the pressing environmental challenges facing us and future generations.
 Investigate creative solutions to environmental problems.
 Learn how to connect research concepts to issues of social concern, such as global warming.
-You’ll gain the professional skills for a future in law, policy, education, business and more.
+You’ll gain the professional skills needed to blaze a trail in your future in law, policy, education, business, and more.

 You’ll also examine the social-justice aspects of environmental problems such as air and water pollution.
 Learn how the government works, how to lobby for change, and how to organize grassroots efforts.
 Take action and build support for laws that protect fragile ecosystems and vulnerable populations.

 Master the research and critical thinking skills that are in high demand today.
 Learn to examine issues through the lenses of social sciences, humanities, policy, business management, psychology, health, fine arts, and more.
 Internships throughout Greater Boston will prepare you for a career in new and evolving fields, such as environmental education, policy, law, journalism, and nonprofit work.
 And you won't be making coffee, you'll be learning in places like the Museum of Science, New England Aquarium, Boston Consulting Group, and the Cummings School of Veterinary Medicine at Tufts University.